svkucheryavski/mdatoolsm.gitbook/chapter6/text.md

 One can also see that if number of components is smaller than the one the model was calibrated with, the user specific value is reflected in the plot title.

-Below a list with a brief information of other plots available for `plsres` is shown.
+Below a list with a brief information about the other plots available for `plsres` is shown.

 |Method|Plot|